ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

 ### Cell

 The Rust standard library has a module called [`cell`](https://doc.rust-lang.org/std/cell/index.html) which contains "shareable mutable containers".
-You probably already know that the Rust ownership model has the concept of shared references (`&T`) and exclusive (mutable) references.
+You probably already know that the Rust ownership model has the concept of shared references (`&T`) and exclusive (mutable) references (`&mut T`).
 Having an exclusive reference means that the borrow checker *guarantees* that you are the exclusive owner of the pointer, which allows you to mutate the value behind it.
-A *shareable mutable container* sounds pretty weird at first, because you should not be allowed to mutate a value if someone else has access to it, right?
+A *shareable mutable container* sounds pretty weird at first, because you should not be allowed to mutate a value if someone else has mutable access to it, right?
 However, the `cell` module provides primitives that allow shared mutability in a controlled manner under specific circumstances.
-This is often referred to as "interior mutability", because it allows mutation inside an immutable reference.
+This is often referred to as "interior mutability", because it allows mutation from an immutable reference.
 The `cell` module contains a couple of different interior mutability primitives.
 In this post, we will look at `Cell`.

 Let's start by looking at the basic API of `Cell`.
 You can create a new `Cell` with the `new` method: